Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-A promotion's value isn't just the immediate salary increase - it's the lifetime compounding effect.
-5k raise today compounds via annual % increases over decades.
-The total lifetime value of a single promotion can be 50-100x the year-1 increase amount.
-This tool quantifies the long-term value to inform negotiation and effort decisions.
+A promotion's value extends beyond the immediate salary increase — it includes the lifetime compounding effect.
+A 5k raise today compounds via annual % increases over decades.
+This tool quantifies the long-term value to illustrate negotiation and effort decisions.

 Quick example